FORENSIC-X/Digital-Forensics-Toolkit/docs/Forensic-Virtual-Env-Setup.md

-Great, VirtualBox is the perfect free tool for this!
-Here is the complete setup guide.

----

 ### Step 1 — Download a Linux ISO

 You need an operating system image to install inside VirtualBox.
 For forensics, **Ubuntu 22.04 LTS** is the standard choice.